 |June 10||Companies E and F were transferred to become Companies L and M of the 55th Virginia Infantry Regiment.|

 |June||The battalion became part of Archer’s Brigade of A. P. Hill’s Division.
 It included the 1st, 7th and 14th Tennessee, the 19th Georgia, and Braxton’s Battery.|

 Battles of Mechanicsville and First Battle of Cold Harbor, or Gaines’ Mill

-The battalion suffered 19 dead and 79 wounded out of around 200 engeged.
+The battalion suffered 19 dead and 79 wounded out of around 200 engaged.
 Major Van de Graaf was wounded and originally thought killed, and Captain Thomas Stewart was wounded.
-Captain Bush asumed command of the regiment.
+Captain Bush assumed command of the regiment.
 Company A suffered over 40 casualties out of 70 men

 Battle of Cedar Mountain